Active ingredient

 Bleeding between periods

 During the first few months that you are taking Yasmin, you may have unexpected bleeding (bleeding outside the seven pill-free days).
-If this bleeding occurs for more than a few months, or if it begins after some months, contact your doctor as they must find out if anything is wrong.
+If this bleeding occurs for more than a few months, or if it begins after some months, your doctor must find out what is wrong.

 What to do if no bleeding occurs during the seven pill-free days